'The Invisibles' Reveals How Some Jews Survived Nazi Germany By Hiding In Plain Sight

 "That's when I knew it was now or never," Lévy tells NPR.
 "I knew I had to disappear.
 When they knocked like that, usually you had to open.
 But I didn't."

-She managed to slip out of the apartment that day, and escaped.
+She managed to slip out of the apartment that day and escape.

 Her parents had died of illness.
-Her grandmother and another Jewish family she'd lived with had been deported.
+Her grandmother and another Jewish family she had lived with had been deported.
 She was living alone and working as a forced laborer at a factory, sewing parachutes.
 In February 1943, the Gestapo carried out the Fabrik-Aktion or "factory action," the last major arrest of Jews to be deported to Auschwitz.

 Taking only her coat and handbag, Lévy hid in her large apartment building until nightfall.
 Then she made her way to the home of non-Jewish friends of her parents, the only people she felt she could trust.
 They took her in.
 It would be the first of many such places of refuge.

-Staying with these family friends, Lévy removed the yellow star Nazis forced Jews to wear, dyed her hair blonde and began a new life as Hannelore Winkler.
+Staying with these family friends, Lévy removed the yellow star that Nazis forced Jews to wear, dyed her hair blond and began a new life as Hannelore Winkler.

 "You just had to ignore the fear in your gut and push it away, become someone else," Lévy says.
 "I had to try to lose myself in the masses and forget that I was scared and that I was someone who once submitted to the Nazi race laws.
 I had to act like a regular Berliner.
 And this is what saved me in the end."